Introduction: the impact of verified reviews

 - Satisfied customers leave more positive reviews

-Establishing a regular compliance review process ensures your review management practices remain within regulatory boundaries as they evolve.
+Setting up a regular compliance review process keeps your review management practices within the rules as they change.

 - Disclosure requirements for incentivized reviews